kxdang/kiendang.me/content/blog/099-vscode/index.md

 - GitLense - Blame annotation, tells you the name of the person, commit message
 - Better Comments - Create a nicer way to categorize your comments in code
 - Auto Import - Automatically parses and finds your imports
+- RelativePath - Allows you to find a files relative path for importing components

 # <center>Saving all your VSCode settings</center>
 I use <a href="https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync" target="_blank">Settings Sync</a> which is an extension that saves my VSCode settings on Github so I can easily sync when working on different machines.
 It saves everything including your downloaded extensions.